 (f) For any consumer who is non-self-medicating, and who receives prescription medication at a location other than the program site where staff are certified to administer prescription medication (off-site), the program shall, whenever possible, identify an individual responsible for administering the medication and make available to that person instructions as to how the medication is to be administered.

 (g) For non-self-medicating individuals who are currently receiving prescription or non-prescription (over-the-counter) medication, the approval of the appropriate practitioner (a physician, dentist, pharmacist, physician assistant, nurse practitioner or registered nurse) must be obtained and noted in the individual's record prior to administration to the individual of an additional over-the-counter medication.
 Compliance with 115 CMR 5.15(9)(g) shall constitute compliance with 105 CMR 700.003(F)(5)(h).

-(h) Medication may not be prescribed PRN for restraint purposes, but may be prescribed PRN for treatment purposes.
-For non-self-medicating individuals who are prescribed medication PRN for treatment, the program shall obtain from the prescribing practitioner a statement of specific criteria, in the form of observable symptoms, for determining when the medication is needed.

 (10) Documentation.
-All prescriptions for, and administration of, medication shall be documented in accordance with 105 CMR 700.003(F)(6), 115 CMR 5.19(9) and the following requirements:
+All prescriptions for, and administration of, medication shall be documented in accordance with 105 CMR 700.003(F)(6), 115 CMR 5.15(9), and MAP policies and adhere to the following requirements:

-5.15: continued

-(a) All prescriptions for medication shall be noted in the individual's record on a medication and treatment form(s) approved jointly by the Department and the Department of Public Health.
-Such form(s) shall specify for each individual, the type and dosage of medication, the condition for which the medication is prescribed, when and how the medication is to be administered, instructions for self-medication, if applicable, any contraindications or possible allergic reactions, common risks and side effects and appropriate staff responses and special instructions including steps to be taken if a dose is missed.
-The program shall establish appropriate policy and procedures to address how program staff shall obtain relevant prescription information in accordance with the requirements of 115 CMR 5.15(10).
-In addition, such policy and procedures shall ensure that telephone orders for prescription medication and/or changes in prescription medication are received from licensed practitioners and properly documented in the individual's record;
+(a) All prescriptions for medication shall be noted in the individual's record on a medication and treatment form(s) approved jointly by the Department and the department of public health.
+Such form(s) shall specify for each individual, the type and dosage of medication, the reason for which the medication is prescribed, when and how the medication is to be administered, instructions for self-medication, if applicable, any contraindications or possible allergic reactions, and special instructions.
+The program shall establish appropriate policy and procedures to address how program staff shall obtain relevant medication information in accordance with the requirements of 115 CMR 5.15(10).
+In addition, such policy and procedures shall ensure that telephone orders for medication and/or changes in medication are received from licensed practitioners and properly documented according to the MAP Policy Manual.;

 The program shall establish appropriate policies and procedures to insure that staff receive assistance as needed from registered nurses, registered pharmacists, or licensed practitioners to obtain the information required in 115 CMR 5.15(9)(a).
-In addition, such policies and procedures shall include specific instructions for staff which insure that written or telephoned medication orders or changes to such orders, received from licensed practitioners, are properly documented in the consumer's medication record.
+In addition, such policies and procedures shall include specific instructions for staff which insure that written or telephoned medication orders or changes to such orders, received from licensed practitioners, are properly documented in the individual’s medication record.

-(b) To ensure proper communication among all programs providing services to the same individual, an individual's residential program shall notify the individual's day program of any prescription or non-prescription medications which the individual is taking on a regular basis, including medication scheduled to be taken solely at the day program, and shall provide the day program with a copy of a pharmacological reference approved by the Department of Public Health that covers each prescription medication that the individual receives.
+(b) To ensure proper communication among all programs providing services to the same individual, an individual's residential program shall notify the individual's day program of any prescription or non-prescription medications which the individual is taking on a regular basis, including medication scheduled to be taken solely at the day program, and shall provide the day program with a copy of a pharmacological reference approved by the department of public health that covers each prescription medication that the individual receives.

 (c) The administration of medication, including practitioner ordered over-the-counter drugs, shall be documented in the individual's record as follows: